Blackpool Holiday Hot Tips

 More natural wonders can be enjoyed in the Sea-life Centre which is home to thousands of sea creatures and has an underwater tunnel where visitors can watch the fish as if submerged with them.

 Blackpool Hotels & Guest Houses

 There are numerous places to stay in Blackpool whether the visitor is looking for a hotel, bed and breakfast, self catering apartment or camping, whatever your preference there will be something to suit your taste and budget.
 And the same can be said for food and drink too; there is a wealth of choice from fine dining to the customary fish and chips.

 Wherever you live in the UK a trip to Blackpool is a must, it is a unique place that offers a genuine mix of traditional British seaside with full blown modern entertainment.
-If you need a train from Birmingham, a coach from Cambridge or want to use London car rentals to get out of the capital for a weekend make Blackpool your next chosen destination and book you hotel room at Hotel Libra – call 01253 752796 or e mail firstname.lastname@example.org
+If you need a train from Birmingham or a coach from Cambridge to get out of the capital for a weekend make Blackpool your next chosen destination and book you hotel room at Hotel Libra – call 01253 752796 or e mail firstname.lastname@example.org

 << Back Forward >>